 What does this data look like?
 We’re giving you a taste below with a comparison between Waterloo region and Silicon Valley.
 What happens when you use data to compare Canada’s most dynamic tech ecosystem with the behemoth that is Silicon Valley?
 Find out.

-Data Point #1: Tech Workforce Size and Growth
+Data Point #1: Tech workforce size and growth

-Source: CBRE Scoring Tech Talent Report 2024
+Source: CBRE Scoring Tech Talent, 2025

 Well, this seems like a bit of a wipe-out for Waterloo.
 Maybe a bit unsurprising since we’re talking about a mid-size community versus THE global tech powerhouse.
 But there’s more to the story.
 Yes, Silicon Valley has way more tech workers – in places like San Francisco, San Jose, Palo Alto, etc. – but it doesn’t have another giant tech talent market on its doorstep.